-- Care recipient, FDW employer and FDW must reside in the same address; and
+- The care recipient, FDW employer and FDW must reside in the same address; and

-- Care recipient must always require some assistance with at least 1 ADL or Care recipient is at least 67 years old*
+- The care recipient must always require some assistance with at least 1 ADL or is at least 67 years old*

 *Seniors who meet the age, citizenship, and residential eligibility criteria do not need to apply for FDW Levy Concession as MOM will process the levy concession automatically with the FDW application.

-If care recipient is Singapore Permanent Resident (PR):
+If the care recipient is a Singapore Permanent Resident (PR):

-- Care recipient is at least 67 years old, and is the parent, parent-in-law, grandparent, or grandparent-in-law of the FDW employer;
+- The care recipient is at least 67 years old, and is the parent, parent-in-law, grandparent, or grandparent-in-law of the FDW employer;

 - The FDW employer or FDW employer’s spouse must be SC; and

-- Care recipient, FDW employer and FDW must reside in the same address
+- The care recipient, FDW employer and FDW must reside at the same address

 You can find out more about subsidies and grants available to caregivers here.